Understanding the SEC Whistleblower Program

 Under the Dodd-Frank Wall Street Reform and Consumer Protection Act, there are several key whistleblower protections in place to encourage individuals to come forward and report potential securities law violations without fear of retaliation.
 These protections are crucial for fostering a culture of accountability and transparency in the financial industry.
 Here are some of the whistleblower protections provided by Dodd-Frank:

-4. Monetary Awards: Perhaps one of the most compelling incentives for whistleblowers is the potential for monetary awards.
+4. Monetary Awards: One of the most compelling incentives for whistleblowers is the potential for monetary awards.
 Whistleblowers who provide information that leads to successful SEC enforcement actions with sanctions exceeding $1 million are eligible for substantial monetary rewards.
 These awards typically range from 10% to 30% of the collected sanctions.

 5. Confidentiality Protections: The SEC is required to keep the identity of whistleblowers confidential, even from other government agencies.
 This ensures that whistleblowers can safely report violations without exposing themselves to potential harm.